 - Add remainder water and fresh lemon juice with ice.

-Sign up to receive our latest on weekly encouragement, recipes, budgeting and organizing tips.
+Sign up to receive our latest on weekly encouragement, recipes, budgeting and organizing tips and get the Encouraging Teacup Story Printable Below.